 Demonstrations against virus restrictions also took place in Switzerland, Croatia, Italy, Northern Ireland and the Netherlands on Saturday, a day after Dutch police opened fire on protesters and seven people were injured in rioting that erupted in Rotterdam.
 Protesters rallied against coronavirus restrictions and mandatory COVID-19 passes needed in many European countries to enter restaurants, Christmas markets or sports events, as well as mandatory vaccinations.

 The government also will make vaccinations mandatory starting Feb.
-1. Not quite 66% of Austria’s 8.9 million people are fully vaccinated, and inoculations have plateaued at one of the lowest rates in Western Europe.
+1. Not quite 66% of Austria’s 8.9 million people are fully vaccinated, one of the lowest rates in Western Europe.

 Saturday’s march started off at Vienna’s massive Heldenplatz square.
 Chanting “Resistance!” and blowing whistles, protesters moved down the city’s inner ring road.
 Many waved Austrian flags and carried signs mocking Chancellor Alexander Schallenberg and Health Minister Wolfgang Mueckstein.
 Some wore doctor’s scrubs; others donned tinfoil hats.
 Most signs focused on the vaccine mandate: “My Body, My Choice,” read one.
 “We’re Standing Up for Our Kids!” said another.